simonemberton/Introduction_to_Creative_Coding/Week_05/README.md

 Remember what an array is?
 Take a look [here](https://www.w3schools.com/js/js_arrays.asp) to refresh your memory.
 Read down to the section "Access the Full Array".

-For this task we'll be using a quote from Malala Yousafzai, Nobel Peace Prize Winner, broken down into separate words.
+For this task we'll be using a quote from [Malala Yousafzai](https://malala.org/malalas-story), who became a Nobel Peace Prize Winner at aged 17 for championing girls rights, broken down into separate words.
 Each word will be a separate Array element.

 The quote is:
 *"Every girl deserves to take part in creating the technology that will change our world, and change who runs it."*